minjeongjoycekim/minjeongjoycekim.github.io/_pages/research.md

 ## Work in Progress

-Optimal Nonlinear Taxation with Education as Both Capital and Signal
+Optimal Income Taxation and Education Subsidies When Education Improves the Signal About Ability

-The Impacts of Zero Personal Income Tax Policy on Youth Labor Supply and Educational Outcomes: Evidence from Poland (with Michal Myck)
+Impacts of Zero Personal Income Tax Policy on Young Adults' Labor Market and Educational Outcomes: Evidence from Poland (with Artur Król and Michal Myck)

 The Effects and Dynamics of Blind Hiring (with Hee Sung Kim and Seung Yong Sung)